Adriana Miller

-Adriana Miller ("The Legendary Adriana") was born in Boston, Massachusetts during the Great Depression.
+Adriana Miller (née Menconi) ("The Legendary Adriana") (c.1936 – December 2, 2021) was born in Boston, Massachusetts during the Great Depression.
 After extensive studying from an early age, she pursued a career in dance, specifically jazz and Middle Eastern.
-During her time on stage as a jazz dancer, she worked with big names such as Frank Sinatra and Sammy Davis, Jr. When she transitioned to Middle Eastern dance, she became a trendsetter and is often attributed to being a major player in the renaissance of Middle Eastern dance in Washington, DC.
+During her time on stage as a jazz dancer, she worked with big names such as Frank Sinatra and Sammy Davis Jr. When she transitioned to Middle Eastern dance, she became a trendsetter and is often attributed to being a major player in the renaissance of Middle Eastern dance in Washington, DC.
 Her many achievements include teaching, choreography, performing as a professional dancer, producing, acting as an agent, working as a make-up artist, and designing costumes.

 Career

 Adriana began her career with extensive training in a variety of dance forms: classical Russian ballet, jazz, modern dance, African, flamenco, classical Indian (“Bharatha-Natyam”), and Middle Eastern.
 During her tenure at the Boston Conservatory of Music and the Stanley Brown Dance Studios, she also received training in voice, percussion, and piano.
 Adriana received her first job as a Middle Eastern dance performer in Boston, Massachusetts at Zara, the first Greek club in the United States to show the dance form.
 Her reputation quickly preceded her as she developed shows that combined her training in dance, music, and showmanship.
 Adriana's performances began to set the bar for other Middle Eastern performers along the east coast.

 Adriana first moved to Washington, D.C. in 1961 and performed at the Port Said, the District's first Middle Eastern club.
 She was one of seven belly dancers who performed every night from 8:30 pm to 2 am.
 The club was often packed by 9 pm, demonstrating the popularity of Near Eastern dance shows during the 60s.
 Shows included music and a variety of dance styles: Greek, Egyptian, Persian, Armenian, and Turkish.

 Adriana opened her own dance studio in 1972: Adriana's Mecca of Middle Eastern Dance at 2338 Wisconsin Avenue, NW, in Washington, DC.
 At her studio, Adriana taught dance classes for all skill levels, hosted a dance troupe, provided training on make-up, skin care, and costume making, and offered classes on music theory.
 Her dance school was the first fully accredited, licensed, and bonded studio of that kind.
 At the height of its student population, the studio saw four hundred students per week.
 It was while teaching classes that Adriana became mentor and instructor to an up-and-coming star, Ibrahim Farrah, who went on to become a famous dancer in New York City.
 Her studio also had its very own dance troupe, which consisted of fifteen dancers who performed at notable places, such as the Kennedy Center, the White House, and the Smithsonian.
 In addition, the successful studio also had a boutique that contained dancing costumes, Middle Eastern music, decorations, and costume jewelry.
 The boutique employed a dressmaker and designer who made custom-made costumes for patrons.
 Adriana closed the dance school in 1982 due to family and health problems.